MicrosoftDocs/memdocs/windows-365/troubleshooting.md

 ## Troubleshooting by end users

 The end user can troubleshoot some issues that might be preventing them from connecting to their Cloud PC.
-For more information, see End-user actions](end-user-access-cloud-pc.md#end-user-actions)
+For more information, see [End-user actions](end-user-access-cloud-pc.md#end-user-actions)

 ## Audio and video redirection not working